A refined energy bound for perpendicular bisectors: Introduction

 \section{Introduction}

 Many classic problems in discrete geometry ask for the minimum number of distinct equivalence classes of subsets of a fixed set of points under some geometrically defined equivalence relation.
 The seminal example is the Erd\H{o}s distinct distance problem \cite{erdos1946sets}: How few distinct distances can be determined by a set of $n$ points in the Euclidean plane?
-Guth and Katz have nearly resolved the Erd\H{o}s distinct distance question \cite{guth2015erdos}, but there are numerous other examples of questions of this type, many of which remain wide open.
+Guth and Katz have nearly resolved the Erd\H{o}s distinct distance question \cite{guth2015erdos}, but many questions of this type remain wide open.

-One natural question that has not recieved much attention is: How few distinct perpendicular bisectors can be determined by a set of $n$ points in the Euclidean plane?
+In this paper, we investigate the question: How few distinct perpendicular bisectors can be determined by a set of $n$ points in the Euclidean plane?
+Distinct perpendicular bisectors were previously investigated by the author, Sheffer, and de Zeeuw \cite{lund2015bisector}, and a finite field analog was studied by Hanson, the author, and Roche-Newton \cite{hanson2016distinct}.

 Without any additional assumption, it is not too hard to give a complete answer to this question.
 The vertices of a regular $n$-gon determine $n$ distinct perpendicular bisectors.
-Each point of an arbitrary point set $\pts$ determines $n-1$ distinct bisectors with the remaining points of $\pts$, and this is tight when $n=2$.
-In subsection \ref{sec:bisectorsAtLeastN}, we give a simple geometric argument showing that the number of distinct bisectors is at least $n$, when $n > 2$.
+Each point of an arbitrary point set $\pts$ of $n$ points determines $n-1$ distinct bisectors with the remaining points of $\pts$, so the only question is whether it is possible that $n$ points determine only $n-1$ bisectors.
+A set of two points determines only a single perpendicular bisector, and in subsection \ref{sec:bisectorsAtLeastN}, we give a simple geometric argument showing that $n$ points determine at least $n$ bisectors when $n>2$.

-Suppose we assume that no circle or line contains more than $K$ points of $\pts$.
-In this case, the author, Sheffer, and de Zeeuw give the following lower bound on $|\bis|$, the number of distinct bisectors determined by $\pts$, a fixed set of $n$ points in the Euclidean plane \cite{lund2015bisector}\footnote{In a somewhat different direction, Hanson, the author, and Roche-Newton gave a non-trivial lower bound for the number of (algebraically defined) perpendicular bisectors determined by a large subset of a finite plane \cite{hanson2016distinct}.}:
+Assume that $\pts$ is a set of $n$ points such that no circle or line contains more than $K$ points of $\pts$.

+The author, Sheffer, and de Zeeuw \cite{lund2015bisector} proved the following lower bound on $|\bis|$, the number of distinct bisectors determined by $\pts$.
+For any $\eps > 0$,